arikmitra/GraphOne-knowledge-graph-agent/README.md

-A working, async, multi-source scraping + LLM-extraction pipeline for building an AI industry knowledge graph: startups, products, research papers, jobs, and news — with entity resolution (including an optional web-verification fallback for ambiguous names) and full audit logging.
-Built as a take-home deliverable for the GraphOne/FrontierAtlas AI Engineer trial (see `architecture.md` for the design writeup).
+A working, async, multi-source scraping + LLM-extraction pipeline for building an AI industry knowledge graph: startups, products, research papers, jobs, and news — with entity resolution (including an optional web-verification fallback for ambiguous names) and full audit logging. (see `architecture.md` for the design writeup).

 ## What's here